Aller au contenu

 Source: EV Council; FCAI; Reputex; AEMO

-To better indicate how the stock of new vehicles is changing in Australia, the following figure shows the shares of purely battery electric and plug-in hybrids in new vehicle registrations per year based on FCAI and Electric Vehicle Council data.
+To better indicate how the stock of new vehicles is changing in Australia, the following figure shows the shares of purely BEV and PHEV in new vehicle registrations per year based on FCAI and Electric Vehicle Council data.
 Federal government modelling in the Powering Australia Plan estimates that electric vehicles could make 89% of new vehicle registrations by 2030.

 Source: EV Council; FCAI; Reputex